orbitrc/primer/README.md

 -------

 It is for providing syntactic sugars and abstract classes used in applications.
-Primer doesn't care about performance ultil a decent API is done.
+Primer doesn't care about performance until a decent API is done.
 This means that it is suitable for use in applications where performance is not critical, which makes it unsuitable for use